Alexandre Cuvillier

-Alexandre Cuvillier (born 17 June 1986 in Cucq) is a French football midfielder.
+Alexandre Cuvillier (born 17 June 1986) is a French footballer who played as a midfielder.

 Career

 Cuvillier began his career at Stade de Reims.
 In 2008, he joined Ligue 2 side US Boulogne.

 After retiring from football, he moved to Canada to pursue other projects.
 In 2021, he returned to the sport, joining AS Blainville, where he will play for the first team in the third-tier Première Ligue de soccer du Québec, as well as coach their U17 team.